Q. How do I know if I’m eligible to collect workers’ compensation benefits?

 Q. My claim was denied.
 How can I get help now?

 A. If your claim was denied, you might be able to challenge the insurance company’s decision.
 However, it is not recommend you challenge the claim denial without the representation of a knowledgeable work comp attorney.
-Whether you need a competent delayed claim lawyer in Sacramento or one of Sacramento’s leading denied claim attorneys, Sacramento Workers’ Compensation Attorney Group is where you can seek support and assistance.
+Whether you need a competent delayed claim lawyer in Sacramento or one of Sacramento’s leading denied claim attorneys, Golden State Workers Compensation is where you can seek support and assistance.
 We have been helping workers throughout the area get full benefits for workplace accidents, even after initially being denied.
 We will use our extensive pool of resources to show the insurance company why their initial decision should be overturned.

 Q. Can I go to my own doctor for medical treatment?